Garbage, Recycling and Yard Waste

 New Move Cardboard

-New customers/residents may contact Waste Connections to schedule a one-time curbside collection of up to 25 flattened/broken down cardboard boxes.
+New residents may contact Waste Connections to place a service request for a one-time, curbside collection of up to 25, flattened, cardboard boxes, on their next recycle day.
 Each box must be broken down into 3 ft x 3 ft pieces.
 Extremely large (appliance) boxes cannot be collected if not broken down.

 What Is Yard Waste?